happy-machine/luvbot/README.md

 The infamous bot and playlist-manager for the iluvdrumandbass Spotify playlist.

 ## Setup
-First setup a Spotify account and then visit https://developer.spotify.com/dashboard/ Procure a ** Client ID ** and ** Client Secret **
+First setup a Spotify account and then visit https://developer.spotify.com/dashboard/

+Procure a **Client ID** and a **Client Secret**

-Then run the services as follows:
+Run the services as follows:

 ### refresh-token-getter